 There are dozens of different business insurance types to choose from, and it can be overwhelming for anyone.
 Here are twelve FAQs that we hand-picked just for small businesses.

 What business insurance is required by law?

-The specific type of insurance you need for your business varies based on the state or country where you are located.
+The specific type of insurance you need for your business by law varies based on the state or country where you are located.
 In general, you can expect to pay for:

 - Workers’ compensation insurance